Discretization of learned NETT regularization for solving inverse problems: Introduction

 \item Choose a class $(\net_\theta)_{\theta \in \Theta}$ of functions (networks) $\net_\theta \colon \X \to \X $.

 \item Determine $\theta^\star \in \Theta $ with $\net_{\theta^\star}(\signal_i) \simeq \signal_i \wedge \net_{\theta^\star}(\Bo\Ao\signal_i) \simeq \signal_i$.

 \item Define $\reg (\signal) = r(\signal, \net(\signal) ) $ with $\net = \net_{\theta^\star}$ for some $r \colon \Y \times \Y \to [0, \infty]$. \end{enumerate} For imaging applications, the function class $(\net_\theta)_{\theta \in \Theta}$ can be chosen as convolutional neural networks which have demonstrated to give powerful classes of mappings between image spaces.
-The function $r$ measures distance between a potential reconstruction $\signal$ and the output of the network $\net(\signal)$, and possibly adds additional regularization.
+The function $r$ measures distance between a potential reconstruction $\signal$ and the output of the network $\net(\signal)$, and possibly adds additional regularization \cite{obmann2019sparse,obmann2021augmented}.
 According to the training strategy in item (\ref{T4}) the value of the regularizer will be small if the reconstruction is similar to elements in $(\signal_i)_{i=1}^n$ and large for elements in $(\Bo\Ao\signal_i)_{i=1}^n$.
 A simple example that we will use for our numerical results is the learned regularizer $\reg (\signal) = \norm{\signal- \net(\signal) }^2 + \norm{\signal}_{\rm TV}$.

-Convergence analysis and convergence rates for NETT as well as training strategies have been established in \cite{haltmeier2020regularization,li2020nett,obmann2019sparse}.
+Convergence analysis and convergence rates for NETT as well as training strategies have been established in \cite{haltmeier2020regularization,li2020nett,obmann2021augmented}.
 A different training strategy for learning a regularizer has been proposed in \cite{lunz2018adversarial,mukherjee2020learned}.
 Note that learning the regularizer first and then minimizing the Tikhonov functional is different from variational and iterative networks \cite{adler2017solving,aggarwal2018modl,de2019deep,kobler2017variational,ADMMnet} where an iterative scheme is applied to enroll the functional $\dist_{ \theta} (\Ao \signal, \data^\delta) + \alpha \reg_ \theta(\signal ) $ which is then trained in an end to end fashion.
-Training the regularizer first has the advantage of being more modular and, further, the network training is independent of the forward operator $\Ao$.
+Training the regularizer first has the advantage of being more modular, sharing some similarity with plug and play techniques \cite{romano2017little}, and the network training is independent of the forward operator $\Ao$.
 Moreover, it enables to derive a convergence analysis as the noise level tends to zero and therefore comes with theoretical recovery guarantees.